hansmannj/GitHubOrgStats/README.md

 # GitHubOrgStats

-This is a simple and not fully tested script to extract some stats for a github organization, such as number of stars, watchers, forks, etc.
+This is a simple and not fully tested script to extract some statistics for all repositories belonging to a github organization, such as number of stars, watchers, forks, etc.
+(Private or archived repositories can optionally be skipped).
 It will store the results in a .csv file, which can be imported in spread sheets for visualisation.
 :warning: The script has not been fully tested and comes without any warranties.
 Use at your own risk.